Table of Contents

 Air or other gases do not have the density to generate the required pressure to operate the hydraulic mechanism.
 Therefore gases cannot work for the operating system.

 The operating water (opening and closing) intermittently exits the centrifuge through a specific frame drain.
 The water drains out under gravity and does not have any inherent pressure.
 Therefore, the operating water drain should always connect to a hose or pipe with a downward slope.

-Connecting the operating water drain to an upward sloping hose or pipe will cause the operating water to back-flow into the centrifuge bowl frame.
-The water will collect in the bowl casing and cause a drag on the rotating bowl, slowing the bowl, leading to many operating issues.
+Connecting the operating water drain to an upward-sloping hose or pipe will cause the operating water to back-flow into the centrifuge bowl frame.
+The water will collect in the bowl casing and cause a drag on the rotating bowl, slowing the bowl and leading to many operating issues.

 The collected water will also enter the operating water space causing malfunctioning of the sludge discharge mechanism.

-The discharged water is typically free of contaminants if the centrifuge is functioning normally.
+The discharged water is typically contaminant-free if the centrifuge is functioning normally.
 However, in case of a centrifuge failure or malfunction, the discharged operating water may carry the process fluid, often oil.
 This discharge water is contaminated and needs appropriate handling.

 Fresh, clean water is not always available in abundance.
 In remote field locations, it is hard to find clean, potable water.
 In such cases, reuse of the used operating water is desirable.

 Again, as discussed above, if the centrifuge is in good working condition, the operator can reuse the exiting operating water.
-In case the operating water is contaminated with the process fluid, the exiting water may be collected and decanted for reuse.
+If the operating water is contaminated with the process fluid, the exiting water may be collected and decanted for reuse.

 by Sanjay Prabhu MSME